-Original article (Ronald Hughey Introduced as Women’s Basketball Head Coach) on the University of Houston’s athletic website uhcougars.com.
+Original article (Ronald Hughey Joins Women’s Basketball as Head Coach) on the University of Houston’s athletic website uhcougars.com.

-Former Florida State assistant coach Ronald Hughey was formally introduced as the head women’s basketball coach at the University of Houston by Vice President for Intercollegiate Athletics Mack Rhoades during a Tuesday afternoon press conference inside the Carl Lewis Auditorium.
+Former Florida State assistant coach Ronald Hughey will become the next head coach of the University of Houston Women’s Basketball program, Vice President for Intercollegiate Athletics Mack Rhoades announced Monday evening.

-“As we went through this coaching search, we spoke with many different people who knew Coach Hughey well, on and off the court.
-His energy, excitement and commitment to his student-athletes were apparent from our first meeting and from many discussions with those who have worked with him.
-He has prepared himself well for this opportunity working for some proven head coaches.
-He is very well versed in the x’s and o’s, player development and is a proven recruiter and relationship builder.
+“As we went through this coaching search, we spoke with many different people who knew Hughey well, on and off the court.
+Coach Hughey’s energy, excitement, and commitment to his student-athletes were apparent from our very first meeting.
 He is one of the rising stars in this industry and we’re excited to have him join our University of Houston Athletics family,” Rhoades said.

 The Columbia, S.C., native has made stops at four power conferences, including the SEC, BIG EAST, Big 12 and ACC, while he spent the 2008-09 campaign coaching against Houston in Conference USA as an assistant coach at UCF.